05 Jun Vicente Amigo at Carnegie Hall

 With his virtuoso technique, distinct sound and expansive approach, he is redefining the sound of flamenco in the 21st century.
 He has decided to walk a fine line while doing so, however, tending to the tradition, holding on to the jondura (depth), while following his artistic curiosity and opening flamenco to the larger world of music.

 He is a poet of the guitar.
 He has a personal, warmer, rounder-than-standard flamenco sound; muscular yet less aggressive; focused and precise.
 He also favors a melodic approach with a greater use of space, and well placed, impeccably clean runs.
 If at times he sounds as if he’s trying to turn the guitar, once a servant to the singer, into a vocalist, it’s because he might be.
 One of his main objectives on his pop-influenced Paseo de Gracia (2009) was “to sing with the guitar,” he acknowledged then.
-“I tried to sing with the guitar the melodies that the guests then sung; I tried to make my guitar my vocal chords.”
+“I tried to sing with the guitar the melodies that the guests then sang; I tried to make my guitar my vocal cords.”

 As a composer, he is a melodist with a knack for catchy lines, and while he certainly knows his palos (styles within flamenco), he might choose for inspiration pop song forms or a fusion with Celtic music, as in his latest recording, Tierra (2013), which includes some of the songs featured tonight.

 Not surprisingly then, he has found common ground with some of the great masters of flamenco but also with jazz musicians and pop stars.
-Having grown up with the classic sound of flamenco, he clearly feels free to explore, adding to his sound, as needed, orchestras and horn sections; drums, accordions and keyboards.
+Having grown up with the classic sound of flamenco, he clearly feels free to explore, adding to his sound, as needed, orchestras and horn sections; drums, accordions, and keyboards.

 None of this has endeared him to purists.